DMOs & CVBs: Trip Planning and Destination Experts

 What’s new and exciting: Reps are aware of can’t-miss, must-do opportunities.

-Who to contact: After providing you a suggested itinerary, your rep will note how to best contact each facility.
+Who to contact: After providing a suggested itinerary, your rep will note how to best contact each facility.

 Performance opportunities: From parades to parks, reps could help identify unforgettable opportunities and provide lists of potential venues for your group.